 It combines an analytical balance with a heater to drive off moisture from products being tested.

 Large oven dryers performing bulk drying on production lines, a process that can take hours.
 A moisture analyzer is used to confirm in minutes that bulk dryers are doing the job correctly, or that adjustments must be made in processing lines.

 Most moisture analyzers today operate on what is called the thermogravimetric principal – that is determining the lost of weight on drying (LOD).
 The loss represents the amount of moisture given off during the drying process while the change in weight is recorded by the analytical balance.

 Testing procedures are programmed into to the moisture balance and the change in weight is continually calculated as it performs the drying operation.
 Small sample sizes lower analysis time.

 Drying temperature is supplied by either infrared or halogen heaters with the latter technology being most prevalent because it can be used to determine the moisture content of virtually any substance.
 It is also faster than infrared drying.

 Microwave drying is another technology, but these instruments are somewhat larger and significantly more expensive than halogen-heated moisture analyzers.

-A popular halogen unit is the XM 60 moisture analyzer that is available from Tovatech.
+A popular halogen moisture analyzer is the XM 60 available from Tovatech.
 It serves as an example of the specifications to be considered in purchasing such units.
 It operates at a temperature range of 30 – 230˚C in 1˚C increments.